Vonage/vivid-3/libs/components/src/lib/tooltip/README.md

 ### Anchor

-The tooltip can be placed on interactive controls (things that can be clicked or focusable) such as: button, checkbox, input text.
+The tooltip can be placed on interactive controls (things that can be hovered or focusable) such as: button, checkbox, input text.
 The tooltip can't be placed on non-interactive elements such as paragraph or plain div.
 Do not target non-interactive controls as a tooltip's anchor (such as non-focusable / disabled elements).